2023 Anton Lang Memorial Award winners announced

 The Anton Lang Memorial Fund was established in honor of the founding director of the MSU-DOE Plant Research Laboratory (PRL), who passed away in 1996.
 Proceeds from the fund go towards annually supporting the Anton Lang Memorial Lecture and recognizing a graduate student and a postdoctoral research associate who exemplify the research excellence, ideas, dedication and vision of Anton Lang.

-“It is always a great pleasure to me as PRL director leading the annual award ceremony to honor the memory of the first PRL director, Anton Lang,” said Christoph Benning.
+“It is always a great pleasure to me as PRL director leading the annual award ceremony to honor the memory of the first PRL director, Anton Lang,” said Christoph Benning, current director of the PRL.
 “I would like to congratulate the 2023 awardees, graduate student Hannah Parks and postdoc María Santos Merino for their outstanding accomplishments and wish both all the best for their future careers.
 I also congratulate Thomas D. Sharkey for his recognition as the 2023 Anton Lang Lecturer.
 He gave an inspiring lecture revisiting some of the major milestones in the history of photosynthetic carbon fixation and taking us to the current frontier of scientific discovery in his field.”

 Hannah Parks is the 2023 recipient of the Anton Lang Graduate Student Award.
 She is a fifth year Ph.D. graduate student in Cornelius Barry’s lab.
 She is in the Department of Biochemistry & Molecular Biology (BMB) and the Molecular Plant Sciences (MPS) graduate program.